Home Compare AVGO vs TXN

 Broadcom vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Texas Instruments holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Broadcom still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Broadcom carrying a narrow edge on stability.
+Texas Instruments still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.